[$30 – $100] => 1/10 of the loan amount + $3 /mo (<$35)

 Texas has no specified maximum loan amount that borrowers can take.
-There is no fixed maximum financing fee either (thus, average APR is rather high – 662%*.)
-Fees and other charges applicable to the loan vary in regard to the loan amount.
-No roll-overs are allowed and the maximum loan term also depends on the loan sum.
+There is no fixed maximum financing fee either (APR can be more than 400%).
+Fees and other charges applicable to the loan vary regarding the loan amount.

-As a matter of fact, Texas has very relaxed payday loan legislation that allows the industry to flourish.
-This results in large numbers of payday loan storefronts in the state and also the number of lenders per 100,000 people.
+Texas has very relaxed payday loan legislation that allows the industry to flourish.
+This results in large numbers of payday loan storefronts in the state; In 2016 Texas held 23% (#1 position) of the total American payday loan market.
+But the situation is changing due to the adoption of restrictions by cities despite the Texas lending law.

 Texas Payday Lending Statutes